ChrisRawstone/Detecting_AI_Generated_Text/reports/README.md

 >
 > Answer:

 We have organized our CI in just one file.
-We are doing unittesting with one workflow that will test both data handling, saving the trained model and saving the predictions.
+We are doing unittesting with one workflow that will test both data handling, loading a trained model and checking the format of the saved predictions is as expected.
 The workflow is triggered when pushing to the master branch.
 As we intended, our workflow should do immediate testing of updates which would prevent potential errors from impacting the stability of the project without us catching the error early on with our tests.
 An example of our triggered workflow can be seen here on Github actions: <https://github.com/ChrisRawstone/Detecting_AI_Generated_Text/actions>.
 The tests can also be called locally.
 We have strived to give good warnings and error messages such as "remember to pull from DVC" if a required dataset is not present on a team member's computer and therefore the training of the model cannot be executed.

 ## Running code and tracking experiments